GeorgeFlorian/MultiController-v2-ESP32/README.md

 - Change Navigation bg color
 - Improved input :focurs and :hover colors

+- Changed timeout to 5000ms on getLogs() and getSettings()
+- Added MAC Address in the Dashboard
+- Implemented better functionality for fetching data on set interval

 ## To implement

 - Do not forget to change default IP ADDRESS
+- Change ETH Mac to WiFi MAC

 - Minify files before compressing them into gzip;
 - Move from SPIFFS to LittleFS;